ekobsd/msexcel/README.md

 ## About the Course

-This is a practical, non-material course designed to train Excel 365.
+This is a practical, non-material course designed for Excel 365 training.
 It comes with 3 simple philosophies:

 - Start as small as possible, then go long expanding your horizons.
 - Action first: Try, fail, fail more, learn.